 Anyway the gang kept up the mayhem for the better part of two years, engaging in all sorts of sordid gangster stuff.
 Read the wikipedia entry, pretty saucy.

 A guy wrote a book about the gang a few years ago, too.
-Guys had color, took pride in their work.
-Craftsmen, if you will, with a special skill set.
+These hoods had color, took pride in their work.
+Craftsmen, if you will, with a very special skill set.

 They called Richard the Candy Kid, a great moniker for a hoodlum with a dame named Tiger Lil.